top of page

 - Breakfast & Lunch with local wines

-- Six nights' of evening meals at Le Cafe 1500 and Private Dinners
+- Four nights' of evening meals (Le Cafe 1500 and/or private dinners)

 - All art materials and tuition fee